alexlance/randle/README.md

 # Randle - server configuration tool

-*(named after Randle McMurphy - because this approach is a teeny bit braindead)*
+*(named after Randle McMurphy - because this approach miight be a teeny bit braindead)*

 ### Synopsis

 Given a pool of servers, and a bunch of shell scripts that you want to run on them, randle opens ssh connections to each server and runs the scripts.

 ### Features

-* Multiple servers can be provisioned at a time.
+* Multiple servers can be provisioned at a time

 * Un-opinionated provisioning - they're your provisioning scripts

+* Idempotent, only performs the provisioning tasks that need to be done

 ### Directory layout

 The folders *server-todo* and *server-done*, contain scripts that execute **on the server** you are provisioning.

 *server-todo* actually does stuff on the server, and *server-done* should contain scripts to determine *if* that aforementioned stuff has been done.
 All scripts must exit non-zero on failure.

 > Eg:
 > *server-todo/004-packages.sh* (installs some packages)